hazelcast/hazelcast/site/docs/operations/job-management.md

 ## Restarting

-It's also possible to simply restart a job without suspending and resuming in one atomic action.
-This can be useful when you want to have finer grained control on when the job should be scaled.
+It's also possible to simply restart a job without suspending and resuming in one step.
+This can be useful when you want to have finer-grained control on when the job should be scaled.
 For example, if you have auto-scaling off and are adding 3 nodes to a cluster you can manually restart at the desired point to have the jobs utilizing all of the new nodes.
 This can be achieved with the `restart <job_name_or_id>`